 I begin with the darker shade and work my way up to light, blending as I go.
 It’s a quick process that is done in two coats.

-Once the frames of the antique dresser cabinet were done, I moved on to the drawer fronts.
+Then, once the frames of the antique dresser cabinet were done, I moved on to the drawer fronts.
 The same technique is applied and creating the depth I’m after.

 Once all the details were added, I used a dark wax and lightly distressed to add more dimension.
 To seal the painted cabinet, I rubbed it down with Hemp Oil.
 Love that stuff for so many uses.